 The Special Education M.S. in deaf and hard of hearing program at Saint Joseph's University prepares educators for state certification and the ability to acquire the competencies specifically needed to support learning and development in children with hearing loss.
 You will receive an in-depth education in special education in your core courses and dive deep into the current deaf and hard of hearing education practices in your concentration courses.

 The Special Education M.S. in deaf and hard of hearing is designed to meet the needs of both working professionals in the field who are looking to advance their careers or change paths and recent graduates looking to get ahead in their careers.
-The program is offered both on-campus and online.
+The program is offered fully online.

 17 percent growth rate for special education jobs between 2008-2018.